Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: Introduction

-\begin{conj} For Lebesgue almost all $d$-dimensional linear space $E_\parallel\in\RM^d$, seen as points in the Grassmanian manifold of $d$-dimensional subspace of $\RM^n$, the tiling space of $\Ll(E_\parallel)$, endowed with the combinatorial metric, is not $f$-embeddable. \end{conj}
+Interestingly enough the Minkowski (or box-counting) dimension of a subshift is related with its complexity (see \cite[Corollary 3.15]{JS11}).
+However, its $f$-embeddability (and hence its Assouad dimension) has more to do with the recurrence properties of the orbits, and therefore reflects some of the dynamical properties of the subshift.
+Both combinatorial and dynamical properties of the subshift seem to be captured by the metric.
+This remark is one of the motivations for studying the metric properties of ultrametric Cantor sets arising from tilings: the distance provides an additional structure which reflects dynamical or combinatorial properties of the tiling.
+A notion of spectral dimension associated with a family of spectral triples defined on this space had been investigated by Pearson and the first author~\cite{PB08}.
+It can be seen here that each different concepts of dimension give a specific perspective on these spaces.

+In Section~\ref{embed11.sect-haus}, the Hausdorff dimension is discussed in terms of the Michon tree representation.
+In a previous paper, Savinien and the second author~\cite{JS11} showed that a \emph{self-similar} ultrametric Cantor set is embeddable in $\RM^n$ as soon as $n$ is strictly more than the Hausdorff dimension of the space.
+However, in general, the Hausdorff dimension has no reason to be a good predictor of the embeddability of a space.
+The Hausdorff dimension is also discussed to prepare the last example discussed in this paper.

-The last consequence analyzed here concerns random trees obtained from a Galton-Watson branching process \cite{Ha63,AN72} (see \cite{Ke66} for a well documented fascinating history of this problem).
+Section~\ref{embed11.sect-GW} concerns random trees obtained from a Galton--Watson branching process \cite{Ha63,AN72}.
 Let $p$ be a probability defined on the set $\NM=\{0,1,2,\cdots\}$ of natural integers.
-The $GW$-tree is constructed inductively, starting from the root, as follows: if $v$ is a vertex, it has $M_v$ children where $M_v$ is a random variable with distribution $p$ and is independent from the $M_u$ where $u$ is any prior vertex constructed so far.
-It is a classical result in probability, partly proved initially by the Reverend Watson \cite{GW1875}, called the {\em Galton-Watson-Haldane-Steffensen critical theorem} \cite{Ke66}, that if the average number of children $\langle M_v\rangle$ is less than or equal to one, the tree obtained in this way is almost surely finite (extinction).
+A $GW$-tree is defined as a rooted tree in which each vertex $v$ has $M_v$ children, where the $M_v$ are independent, identically distributed random variables with probability distribution $p$ ($p$ is a distribution on the natural integers).
+It is a classical result in probability, partly proved initially by the Reverend Watson~\cite{GW1875}, called the {\em Galton--Watson--Haldane--Steffensen critical Theorem}~\cite{Ke66}, that if the average number of children $\langle M_v\rangle$ is less than or equal to one, the tree obtained in this way is almost surely finite (extinction).
 In particular its reduced tree is empty.
 On the other hand, as was eventually proved by Steffensen in 1930, if $\langle M_v\rangle> 1$, the probability of extinction is less than one.
 However, the random tree produced in this way is likely to have dandling vertices.
+One way to avoid such a property is to force every vertex to have at least two children.
+This can be done by demanding that $p_0=p_1=0$, namely that $p$ be supported by $[2,\infty)\subset \NM$: then the Galton--Watson tree is automatically reduced and this model can be called a {\em reduced Random tree}.
+A first result is the following: